 Ann Arbor, MI 48109-2140

 Our student and family visits last approximately 1.5 hours.
 During this time, students and their families will meet with our Undergraduate Advisor, Professor Luis Bernal, and receive a full tour of our facility.
 Classroom visits during the academic year are welcomed with advanced notice.
 Visits are done by appointment through Michigan Engineering and the Department of Aerospace Engineering directly.

 One-hour tours of our facilities can be arranged by appointment throughout the year.
 Tours take place on Mondays and Fridays from 12:30pm to 1:30 pm.
 One-on-one and group tours are conducted by experienced technicians and/or trained aerospace student assistants.
-Tours include our highly modern 100,000 square-foot complex, classrooms, teaching laboratories, research laboratories and wind tunnel facility.
+Tours may include our highly modern 100,000 square-foot complex, classrooms, teaching laboratories, research laboratories and wind tunnel facility.

 We welcome our alumni, fellow U.S. military officials, corporate and research partners, guest speakers and supporters to visit our department at any time during the year.
-Prior to your arrival, please be sure to contact our front desk (734) 764-3310 or your faculty host (faculty member who extended the invitation) for assistance with your visit.
+Prior to your arrival, please be sure to click here to schedule your facility tour or contact your faculty host (faculty member who extended the invitation) for assistance with your visit.

 The Aerospace Engineering Department is accessible to all modes of transportation.
 Our building is less than two miles south of the US23 Plymouth Road Exit, #41.